-The balance sheet of Trex Company, Inc. as of September 10, 1998 has been audited by Ernst & Young LLP, independent public accountants, as set forth in their report appearing elsewhere herein, and is included in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.
+The balance sheet of Trex Company, Inc. as of December 31, 1998, appearing in this Prospectus and Registration Statement has been audited by Ernst & Young LLP, independent public accountants, as set forth in their report appearing elsewhere herein, and is included in reliance upon such report given upon the authority of such firm as experts in accounting and auditing.

-The financial statements of TREX Company, LLC as of December 31, 1996 and 1997 and June 30, 1998 and for the period from August 29, 1996 (inception) to December 31, 1996, the year ended December 31, 1997 and the six-month period ended June 30, 1998 have been audited by Ernst & Young LLP, independent public accountants, as set forth in their reports appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.
+The financial statements of TREX Company, LLC as of December 31, 1997 and 1998, for the period from August 29, 1996 (inception) to December 31, 1996 and for the years ended December 31, 1997 and 1998, appearing in this Prospectus and Registration Statement have been audited by Ernst & Young LLP, independent public accountants, as set forth in their reports appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.

-The financial statements of the Composite Products Division of Mobil Oil Corporation (the Predecessor) for the year ended December 31, 1995 and the period from January 1, 1996 to August 28, 1996 have been audited by Ernst & Young LLP, independent public accountants, as set forth in their reports appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.
+The financial statements of the Composite Products Division of Mobil Oil Corporation (the Predecessor) for the year ended December 31, 1995 and the period from January 1, 1996 to August 28, 1996, appearing in this Prospectus and Registration Statement have been audited by Ernst & Young LLP, independent public accountants, as set forth in their reports appearing elsewhere herein, and are included in reliance upon such reports given upon the authority of such firm as experts in accounting and auditing.